Sinchanaswamy/Harman/README.md

 Day12: Queue interface in  java 2(classes that implements the queue interface, Methods ,Advantages, Disadvantages)

-Day13: Hashtable,properties, constructors of hash table
+Day13: Hashtable,properties, constructors of hash table, performing various operation on hashtable, methods, advantages and disadvantages